Robbie Kessler

 Robert Kessler (born 5 April 1973 in Neuwied, West Germany) is a former motorcycle speedway rider, from Germany.
-He earned 5 international caps for the German national speedway team.
+He earned five international caps for the German national speedway team.

 Career

 Kessler represented Germany at the Speedway World Team Cup.
 He was the German under-21 champion in 1992 and 1993.

-He started his British league career with Sheffield Tigers in 1994.
+Kessler started his British league career with Sheffield Tigers in 1994.
 He spent five seasons with them from 1994 to 2001, although in between he had a season with King's Lynn Stars.
-He then moved to Hull Vikings in 2002 before switching to Stoke Potters in 2003.
+He then moved to Hull Vikings during the 2002 Premier League speedway season before switching to Stoke Potters in 2003.

-His last season before retirement was in Britain, riding with the Rye House Rockets in 2010.
+Kessler's last season before retirement was in Britain, riding with the Rye House Rockets in 2010.

 Personal life

 A mechanical engineer by trade, Robbie founded ROK Racing a speedway motor-cycle building and engine tuning business, in 2010.